Essex in Ireland: Northern campaign

-On September 7 Essex rejected the meeting place, but the impatient O'Neill found a spot to ride into the river up to his horse's belly.
+On 7 September, Essex rejected the meeting place, but the impatient Tyrone found a spot to ride into the river up to his horse's belly.
 It was a gesture of humility, and Essex rode with a troop of horse to an overlooking hill before going down alone to the ford, where he conversed with the rebel for half an hour.

 Because their parley was conducted privately, out of earshot of their armies, Essex was later accused of conspiring with Tyrone to seize the thrones of England and Ireland.
 These accusations are far-fetched and obviously defamatory.
-(Note: James "Spanish" Blake claimed during his interrogation in Valladolid in 1602 that he had acted as an intermediary between Tyrone and Essex during this supposed conspiracy to overthrow Elizabeth I.)
+The spy James "Spanish" Blake claimed during his interrogation in Valladolid in 1602 that he had acted as an intermediary between Tyrone and Essex during this supposed conspiracy to overthrow Elizabeth I.

 Both men withdrew to their companies on the hills.
 A formal meeting followed later, with six witnesses on either side.
-The confederates were Hugh O'Neill, Cormac MacBaron O'Neill, Arthur Roe Magennis, Hugh Maguire, Ever MacCooley MacMahon, Henry Hovenden and Richard Owen.
+The confederates were Tyrone, Cormac MacBaron O'Neill, Arthur Roe Magennis, Hugh Maguire, Ever MacCooley MacMahon, Henry Hovenden and Richard Owen.
 The royalists were Essex, Henry Wriothesley, George Bourchier, Warham St Leger, Henry Danvers and William Constable—the sixth royalist witness was either Edward Wingfield or William Warren.
 Essex rode down to the ford with his men and remained on the bank, while the Irish rode into the river - again, up to their horses' bellies.
-O'Neill spoke bare-headed for a good while, saluting the viceregal party with great respect.
+Tyrone spoke bare-headed for a good while, saluting the viceregal party with great respect.
 After half-an-hour a further conference was arranged at Lagan ford for the following morning.

-Essex continued his march to Drumcondra, while O'Neill returned to camp.
-At the planned conference on September 8 O'Neill was present, but not Essex.
-A cessation of arms was agreed for six weeks to six months, until May Day, either side being at liberty to break it on giving fourteen days warning; the English had liberty to attack O'Neill's confederates if they refused to be bound.
+Essex continued his march to Drumcondra, while Tyrone returned to camp.
+At the planned conference on 8 September Tyrone was present, but not Essex.
+A cessation of arms was agreed for six weeks to six months, until May Day, either side being at liberty to break it on giving fourteen days warning; the English had liberty to attack Tyrone's confederates if they refused to be bound.
 The terms also provided for restitution of all spoils within 20 days after the warning, and the rebels were to hold all they then possessed, with no garrisons to be placed in new stations, free passages to be assured, all English garrisons to be apprised of the cessation, and commissioners for the borders between the English and Irish zones to be appointed.
-O'Neill was to ratify this on oath, Essex on his word.
-The terms were committed to writing and signed by O'Neill.
-The next day Essex dispersed his army and went to take physic at Drogheda, while O'Neill retired with all his forces into the heart of his country.
+Tyrone was to ratify this on oath, Essex on his word.
+The terms were committed to writing and signed by Tyrone.
+The next day Essex dispersed his army and went to take physic at Drogheda, while Tyrone retired with all his forces into the heart of his country.